 When we invest our resources in strengthening youth and families, we invest in the health and well being of our future generations.

 The Maui Farm provides farm-based, family-centered programs that teach essential life skills for self-sufficient living.
-We offer services in a safe neighborhood setting, where individuals and families are nurtured to develop their full potential.
+We offer services to single mothers and their children in a safe neighborhood setting, where individuals and families are nurtured to develop their full potential.